pommes-public/pommesinvest/docs/model/formulation.rst

 unit.
 We use this for conventional or carbon-neutral controllable backup generators as well as interconnection line losses.

-* Minimum and maximum load requirements (for generators)
+* Minimum and maximum load requirements

 .. math::